App. A: Background

-Throughout this chapter and the rest of the book, we will describe the asymptotic behavior of a function using \(O\) notation.
+Throughout this chapter and the rest of the book, we will describe the asymptotic behaviour of a function using \(O\) notation.

 For two functions \(f(t)\) and \(g(t)\), we say that \(f(t) \le O(g(t))\) if \(f\) is asymptotically upper bounded by \(g\).
 Formally, this means that there exists some constant \(C > 0\) such that \(f(t) \le C \cdot g(t)\) for all \(t\) past some point \(t_0\).